Gizmotronn/python-learning/Interacting with Python.md

-An easier way to run a script is to use a text/code editor:
+An easier way to run a script is to use a text/code editor, also known as an IDE (Integrated Development Environment):

 * Pycharm (jetbrains, freemium) (made for Python)
 * Microsoft Visual Studio